Kansas officers hurt in 'possible explosion' in downtown Wichita

 One officer is in serious but stable condition, and the other two suffered minor injuries

-Three Wichita police officers were injured by a "possible explosion" after being dispatched to a vacant residence around 4 p.m. on Saturday.
+Three Wichita police officers were injured by a "possible explosion" after being dispatched to a residence around 4 p.m. on Saturday.

 Two of the officers have minor injuries and the third is in serious but stable condition.
-All three were transported to a local hospital for treatment.
+One was released from the hospital around 6 p.m. and the other two are still being treated.

 The Wichita Poice Department SWAT team and the bomb team are currently on the scene in the 1400 block of S St. Francis.